jimniels/blog/posts/2022-09-21-moving-with-prototypes.md

 Words, in the form of speaking or notes, are nice but they’re founded in language which can be fuzzy, subjective to each individual.
 “I thought we meant _A_ when we said/wrote that, not _B_.”

 In contrast, a prototype is a tangible artifact that leaves much less room for [meaning, purpose, and intent](https://blog.jim-nielsen.com/2022/good-design/) to be subject to individual interpretation.
 Words are fuzzy.
-Prototypes are crisp and clear — however “wrong” they you may discover them to be along the way, which is kind of the point!
+Prototypes are crisp and clear — however “wrong” you may discover them to be along the way, which is kind of the point!

 Prototypes are powerful tools to remove ambiguity and individual interpretation from any perceivedly-shared understanding.
 Ken Kocienda [illustrates this perfect in his “Which puppy is cuter?” example](https://blog.jim-nielsen.com/2019/the-power-of-prototypes-in-the-creative-process/):